Tsert.Com

 Our approach is to systematically categorize and manage every type of event that an operating system or a user's interaction, with said operating system, can generate, with the use of visual notifications.
 Such notifications will, heretofore, be referred to as reminders

-The Tsert::OS Reminder©® [patent pending] subsystem provides a way to visually notify the user of events triggered on their desktop; it also provides a simple way for users to exchange messages with each other.
+The Breeze::OS Reminder©® [patent pending] subsystem provides a way to visually notify the user of events triggered on their desktop; it also provides a simple way for users to exchange messages with each other.
 Such reminders, akin to visual texting or email, (texting was in Unix systems with commands such as, mesg, and write), can be exchanged across the Internet.
 The transmission takes place with the use of HTTP and XML fragments.

 Article Abstract